cs4995-LionSale/LionSale/README.md

 + User can delete their own items.
 + User cannot delete other users' items.
 + User can see the following statistics on their home page: items sold, items selling, items bought.
++ User can create transactions for the items they want to buy.
++ Transactions can proceed with layers of buyer/seller confirmation.
++ Transactions will not succeed if buyer/seller are too far from each other.
++ Transactions can be cancelled by buyer/seller.
++ User can check their transaction records any time.
++ User can send messages to other users regarding the products.
++ User can check their messages any time in the inbox.

 Please refer `./features` directory for details